-Also as important as checking the company’s compliance with the necessary permits and doing physical inspection, Siam Legal also checks the overall background of the developer by researching court records to obtain another set of information.
+Also as important as checking the company’s compliance with the necessary permits and doing physical inspection, Law Firm in Thailand also checks the overall background of the developer by researching court records to obtain another set of information.

-With the research on court records, Siam Legal and eventually the property buyer will find if the developer is involved in any legal skirmish, be it at present or in the past, if previous clients has sued the company or not, if it is has a good financial standing to sustain the development and has not filed for bankruptcy.
+With the research on court records, Law Firm in Thailand and eventually the property buyer will find if the developer is involved in any legal skirmish, be it at present or in the past, if previous clients has sued the company or not, if it is has a good financial standing to sustain the development and has not filed for bankruptcy.

-After undertaking a thorough investigation of the property and the developer, Siam Legal will provide its due diligence client with a detailed report, photos of the land/development site and the translations of pertinent documents and permits.
+After undertaking a thorough investigation of the property and the developer, Law Firm in Thailand will provide its due diligence client with a detailed report, photos of the land/development site and the translations of pertinent documents and permits.

 Translations are done to ensure that the buyer actually understands everything about the property as Thailand utilizes the Thai language in all legal documents including the permits.

 These standard practices of Law Firm in Thailand on doing due diligence may uncover hidden facts about the developer or the development site.

 Some of these red flags can be corrected while others may warrant for the buyer not to proceed with the purchase of the property because of the gravity of the discovery.

 In summary, a thorough due diligence can spell good or bad investment on the part of the buyer.
 Even if it entails additional expenses even before the property is actually purchased, what a due diligence job may uncover can even save the buyer a huge fortune in the future.